Gluten free pizza fritelle are golden fried puffs of dough sprinkled with powdered sugar. This pastry treat will delight your tastebuds.

 More fun desserts

-Caramelized Bosc Pears With Coconut Whipped Cream: all you need are juicy Bosc pears, butter, and a selection of fall spices.
-It’s hard to believe that such a tasty dessert could be so healthy.
+Caramelized Bosc Pears With Coconut Whipped Cream: All you need are juicy Bosc pears, butter, and a selection of fall spices.
+It’s hard to believe that such a tasty dessert could be so nutritious.

-How To Make Delicious 24-Hour Probiotic Yogurt: step by step guide to make homemade yogurt.
+How To Make Delicious 24-Hour Probiotic Yogurt: Here’s your step by step guide to make homemade yogurt.

-Healthy Coconut and Almond Dark Chocolate Bars: clean eating low carb coconut and almond dark chocolate bars are the best.
+Healthy Coconut and Almond Dark Chocolate Bark: Clean eating low carb coconut and almond dark chocolate bark are the best.

 Want to save this recipe?
 Pin it!